SerNet/verinice/VeriniceCodingStyle.md

     try {
         serverPort = Integer.parseInt(value);
     } catch (NumberFormatException e) {
-        LOGGER.error("invalid port, use default port instead");
+        logger.error("invalid port, use default port instead");
     }
 }
 ```

 ## Logging

-In Verinice the logging framework [_log4j_](http://logging.apache.org/log4j) is used for all logging
+Currently, logging in Verinice is executed via the logging framework
-tasks.
+[_log4j_](http://logging.apache.org/log4j).
+This may change at a later point.

 The following log levels should be used in compliance with their description: